Johnqczhang/densepose_installation/README.md

 #### Build the custom operators library

-1. Edit `$DENSEPOSE/CMakeLists.txt` (Thanks to [@hyousamk's solution](https://github.com/facebookresearch/DensePose/issues/119)), you download [`CMakeLists.txt`](https://github.com/Johnqczhang/densepose_installation/blob/master/CMakeLists.txt) from this repository into your `$DENSEPOSE`, then replace corresponding paths specified in this file with yours:
+1. Edit `$DENSEPOSE/CMakeLists.txt` (Thanks to [@hyousamk's solution](https://github.com/facebookresearch/DensePose/issues/119)), you can download [`CMakeLists.txt`](https://github.com/Johnqczhang/densepose_installation/blob/master/CMakeLists.txt) from this repository into your `$DENSEPOSE`, and replace corresponding paths specified in this file with yours:

     ```diff
     diff --git a/CMakeLists.txt b/CMakeLists.txt